Do you love curry recipes as much as we do, but are puzzled about which curry powder to buy?

-For years, we used a certain brand's mild curry powder and we loved it, but I decided to try my hand at making my own mild yellow curry.
+For years, we used a certain brand's mild curry powder and we loved it, but I decided to try my hand at making my own mild homemade curry powder recipe.

 (Can't guarantee that I can always do this – I admit, I was afraid to go digging through my totally disorganized pile of recipes to find my curry powder recipe.
 But I did find it – yea!)

 You already know that I recommend Making Your Own Homemade Seasoning Blends for a number of reasons.
 But curry powder is an especially great blend to make on your own since you can really control the amount of heat in there.